VIEW ALUMNI BY DECADE:

-Anna Chambers-Goldberg, ’09, has started ACG, her own line of handmade designer clothing.
+Anna Chambers-Goldberg, ’09, owns ACG, a line of handmade designer clothing.
 She was the subject of a Make It Minnesota article by Kara Larson, Sept.
 12, 2016.
 Chambers-Goldberg was featured in the Fall 2015 Designer Spotlight on the Ignite Models blog.
 Her mixed media series, WATER CITY, opened May 2015 in a showroom at 615 W Lake St, Minneapolis, and was mentioned in l’étoile magazine.
 Chambers-Godberg was a studio intern at Minnesota Center for the Book Arts in Minneapolis, 2011.

 Debbie Cohen, ’09, is a Studio Monitor for the Provincetown, MA Art Association and Museum.

 Matt Ecklund, ’09, is an artist, sailor and teacher.
-He was an instructor and captain of a Daily Sail on Lake Superior at North House Folk School in Grand Marais, MN in 2017.
+He is an instructor and captain of a Daily Sail on Lake Superior at North House Folk School in Grand Marais, MN, 2017- 2019.
 He was the Head Educator on the Roseway Schooner, teaching 21 high school students about Maritime Literature and History during their semester at sea for September and October 2016.
 They sailed from New Hampshire to Cuba and finally to Puerto Rico.
-He also recently received his ship captain’s license.
+He also received his ship captain’s license in 2017.
 He was an artist in residence and sailor aboard the 38th Voyage of the Charles W. Morgan, a historic 1841 American whaling ship out of Mystic Seaport, relaunched in 2013 for an 8 week voyage along the Eastern seaboard.

-Natalie Foote, ’09, is in the Art and Intellectual Property Law program at DePaul Law School in Chicago, IL.
+Natalie Foote Rogozinsky, ’09, completed her JD in the Art and Intellectual Property Law program at DePaul Law School in Chicago, IL.

 Annie Henly, ’09, is a scenic designer.
 She designed the sets for the University of Minnesota’s production of The 7 Dwarfs by Kevin Kling in 2015 and Hamlet in 2014.
 In 2012, The Minneapolis Tribune praised her work for Park Square Theatre’s production of Red, a play about Mark Rothko.
 She was an intern in scene painting at the Children’s Theater Company in Minneapolis and had a 2010 internship at the Denver Children’s Theater Company in the Properties Department.
-To see more of Annie Henly’s work, visit annie-henly.squarespace.com.
+She completed an MFA in Scenic Design at the University of Minnesota’s Theatrical Design and Technology Program.
+To see more of Annie Henly’s work, visit annie-henly.squarespace.com

 Ian Dove Lempke,’09, is teaching technology skills for the Community Technology Empowerment Project (CTEP) through AmeriCorps.
+He is a member of the band Dorain and an instructor of Irish Whistle at the Center for Irish Music in St. Paul, MN.
 To see more of Ian Dove Lempke’s work, visit youtube.com/user/LooneyLempke.

 Meghan Nelson, ’09, is an independent jewelry designer.
 Her jewelry line, Dottir, can be found at https://www.dottirshop.com/.
 She was a Family Programs Intern at the Walker Art Center in Minneapolis and worked for Wet Paint art supply store in St. Paul.
 She was also Family Programs Intern at ArtiCulture in Minneapolis a nonprofit whose mission is to educate, enrich, and nurture through the visual arts.

-Camille Schefter, ’09, received an MFA in Painting from Tyler University in 2013, and was in a group exhibit of mixed media and music celebrating the new Union Arts space in Washington, DC.
+Camille Schefter, ’09, had an exhibit of work titled Objects of Pleasure at Post Gallery in Los Angeles, CA in 2018.
+She had a solo show, pine box derby, at NowSpace in Los Angeles, CA in 2017.
+She received an MFA in Painting from Tyler University in 2013, and was in a group exhibit of mixed media and music celebrating the new Union Arts space in Washington, DC.
 Rubens Ghenov discussed her work from “In Front of Strangers, I Sing: 72nd Annual Juried Exhibition” at Woodmere Art Museum in 2013.
 Schefter worked at the Phillips Collection art museum in Washington, DC.
-In the Summer of 2011, she had a solo exhibit of paintings titled “Insoluble” at Studio H in Washington, DC Read her 2010 interview with Wade Carey for the East City Art Blog .
+In 2011 she had a solo exhibit of paintings titled “Insoluble” at Studio H in Washington, DC Read her 2010 interview with Wade Carey for the East City Art Blog .
 She was in a group show, DECON/RECON, in June 2013 at Union Arts & Manufacturing in Washington DC.

-Nicole Simpkins, ’09, is teaching drawing and design at the Minneapolis College of Art & Design.
+Nicole Simpkins, ’09, was accepted for June 2021 residency at Millay artists’ colony.
+She was awarded a Vermont Studio Center Residency in 2020.
+She was awarded a 2019 Artist’s Initiative Grant from the Minnesota State Arts Board and attended the Jentel Artist’s Residency in Banner, Wyoming, May 2019.
+She was a Visiting Assistant Professor in the Macalester College Art Department 2018-’19.
+She was awarded a 2019 Artist’s Initiative Grant from the Minnesota State Arts Board.
+Her installation, the ground/thinks with us, was the final display at Pirsig Projects and the Biennale Beinally (Minneapolis), ended by the historic Roberts Shoes Building fire in May 2018.
+She has been teaching drawing and design at the Minneapolis College of Art & Design.
 She has taught at the University of Wisconsin-Stout in Menomonie.
 She received an MFA in Printmaking from Indiana University, Bloomington in 2013.
 She held a performance and installation at “A Conspiracy of Strange Girls” show, Nov.
 2016 at COexhibitions, Minneapolis , MN.
 Her two-person exhibit, “Undone,” at Larson Art Gallery at the University of Minnesota in 2016 was reviewed in the Minnesota Daily.
 In 2015 she started an Indiegogo campaign to start Scylla and Circe Press, and had a solo exhibition, “Invite Your Wartime Storm,” at Modern Times in Minneapolis.
 In 2013, Simpkins was in a group exhibition of artists’ books at Galleria la Roggia, Associazione Culturale, Pordenone, Italy.
 She was included in the exhibition for the Mid-American Print Council Conference at the University of Minnesota in 2010.
 She had a solo exhibit of a printed, painted and cut collage installation titled It Never Ends, at The White Page gallery in Minneapolis and another at the University Center Art Gallery in Rochester, MN in 2016.
 To see more of Nicole Simpkins’ work, visit nicolesarasimpkins.com/ .

-Allison Wegren, ’09, received an MFA in textiles at the University of Kansas, Lawrence in 2013. and is the instructor for their introductory fibers course.
+Allison Wegren Metzger, ’16, is co-owner of Midnight Oil Studio & Workshop in Duluth, a mobile screenprinting production facility.
+She was an Owner/Instructor at Minnesota Nice Workshops in Richmond, VA.
+She showed work in the Common Threads II exhibit on display at Iowa State University’s Design on Main Gallery (Ames, October 2016).
+She received her MFA in Visual Arts- Textiles from the University of Kansas in 2013, where she taught Fibers classes.
 In Summer 2015, she had a two week artist residency at Lester Raymer’s Red Barn Studio in Lindsborg, KS.
 She exhibited in “The Art of The Craft,” at the New Century Credit Union Building in Topeka, KS in 2012.
 Read about her work and studio at the Larryville Artists blog.